swapnilg671/Robo-Friends/README.md

 Robohash is a easy web service that makes it easy to provide unique, robot/alien/monster/whatever images for any text.
 Put in any text, such as IP address, email, filename, userid, or whatever else you like, and get back a pretty image for your site.
 # Added SearchBox and Scroll
+# Added ErrorBoundries
+error Boundries helps users to see the errors in the UI itself, if there's any error
 ## Available Scripts

 In the project directory, you can run: